→ This Budget Travel Guide is also available in German

 Every year, millions of tourists travel to the USA for their beautiful beaches, redwood forests, vibrant cities, magnificent canyons, delicious burgers or endless highways.
 However, the USA is also home to some amazing history, such as the roots of modern popular music.

 As a jazz and blues music lover and passionate musician myself, I´d long dreamed of immersing myself in the history of blues music.
-I wanted to travel back in time to when Ella Fitzgerald was scatting, and Armstrong was rocking out on his saxophone.
+I wanted to travel back in time to when Ella Fitzgerald was scatting, and Armstrong was rocking out on his trumpet.
 I wanted to visit the bars those notable artists used to spent all weekend at.
 I wanted to see the landscapes and sceneries they sang about.
 I wanted to walk in Memphis with my feet ten feet off of Beale (Street).
 I wanted to know what it means to miss New Orleans.
 I wanted to feel the St. Louis Blues.

 In 2016 I travelled along The Mississippi Blues Trail for two weeks together with one of my bandmates.
 While the blues was actually born in the South, we decided to move backward from North to South and began our trip in Chicago, which was the cheapest city to fly to from Europe.
 In this post, I´m going to share with you my itinerary including activities, accommodation and transport recommendations.
 Whether you’re a blues fan or a casual traveler in search of an exceptional trip, you’ll undoubtedly have a musical and cultural adventure on The Mississippi Blues Trail.